sruffner/XSort/xsort/assets/units_table.md

 are simply noise or should be assigned to another unit.
 9. **Similarity** -- The degree of similarity of this unit to the first selected unit in the table -- the _primary unit_.
-For each unit in the table, a 1D sequence is formed by concatenating the unit's per-channel spike templates. the similarity metric for unit **A** is the cross-correlation cofficient of unit **A's** sequence with the analogous sequence for the primary unit.
+For each unit in the table, a 1D sequence is formed by concatenating the unit's per-channel spike templates.
+The similarity metric for unit **A** is the cross-correlation cofficient of unit **A's** sequence with the analogous sequence for the primary unit.
 A value of 1 indicates perfect correlation; units may be negatively correlated.
 Of course, the similarity metric is unknown if no unit is currently selected in the table.

-Some of these metrics cannot be calculated until the unit's mean spike waveform, or "template", has been computed for each Omniplex analog data channel available.
-The spike templates are computed and cached in a unit metrics cache file in the working directory the first time that directory is "opened".
-While the templates are being computed, most of the columns in the table will be blank.
+NOTE: Per-channel spike templates are only computed on the 16 channels "near" a unit's primary channel (**XSort** does not yet support probe geometry information, so "near" means channels [P-8 ..
+P+7], where P is the primary channel index).
+This is the unit's _template channel set_.
+The similarity metric for unit A vs B only includes the templates for those channels in the intersection of unit A's template channel set with unit B's.
+If that intersection is empty, then the similarity is 0.

 ### Hiding columns and sorting on a given column